marcelrv/XiaomiRobotVacuumProtocol/FanPower.md

 # Fan Power

 This command gets/sets the fan level during the cleaning process.
+Fan level is also used to set the Mop mode of the Xiaomi Robot Vacuum 2.

 # Get Fan Level Details
 ## Command